-Grab our FREE New York residential sublease agreement sample and read further about subletting laws in New York, required disclosures, optional addendums and what other New York landlord tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official New York sublease agreement for residential use.
+Read further about subletting laws in New York, required disclosures, optional addendums and what other New York landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 A sublease agreement in the state of New York is a document that allows a contract between the original tenant and a new one.
 This is a legal document that will give the new tenant the same rights to the property as the initial tenant would have.
 This does not override the initial lease in any way, the sublease agreement will still require the initial tenant to pay the landlord, but they will be responsible for collecting the rental fee when it is due.
 If the utilities are still in the original tenant’s name, the same will have to be done to ensure that they are paid in a timely fashion as well.

 This is an option that some tenants choose when they need to move to another location.
 Instead of breaking the lease and forfeiting the security deposit, a sublease agreement can be an option that can be used that will not legally break the terms that were agreed upon.
 Before a tenant decides to go this route, it is important to make sure that it is something that the property manager allows.

 The landlord or the management of the property may require the sublessee to fill out an application or put in an additional security deposit, but if that is required, it should be located in the initial lease agreement between the landlord and the initial tenant.
 If there are any restrictions that the new tenant will need to know about that are in the original lease, they will need to be in this agreement as well.